eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ## Backwards Compatibility Analysis

-This proposal contains two breaking changes:

-- If a schema declares `default` values, rule options that were `undefined` will become those defaults instead
-- Options will recursively default to `{}` based on schemas even if the schema has no `default` properties

-Those breaking changes will impact rules that rely on the exact length or existing of properties in `context.options`.
+Options will recursively default to `{}` based on schemas even if the schema has no `default` properties That breaking change will impact rules which rely on the exact length or existing of properties in `context.options`.
 Rules that wish to preserve the legacy options behavior can switch to referring to the new `context.optionsRaw` property.

 In the draft PR containing this change, only 3 test files -rule tests for `indent`, `max-len`, and `no-multiple-empty-lines`- failed during `npm run test`.